Do You Want to Adopt a Newborn Baby?

 How to Fulfill Your Dream of Adopting a Newborn

-What are the important facts I need to consider adoption newborn adoption?
+- What are the important facts I need to consider for newborn adoption?

 What Is Newborn Adoption?

 There are several terms that overlap when we are talking about adopting a newborn.
 You will likely run across the phrases “private adoption,” “domestic adoption” and “infant adoption.”
 Are these the same thing?
 Generally speaking, yes.
 These phrases are used interchangeably in most situations.

 However, newborn adoption does refer to something specific: When parents adopt a baby under 6 months old from the U.S. Even more specific than that, the vast majority of newborn adoptions occur at the hospital shortly following birth.

 How Is that Different from Other Types of Adoption?

 Adopting a newborn baby is not the only option for hopeful parents.
 There are several types of adoption, and choosing the one that fits your situation best is one of the big decisions a family makes in the adoption process.